Corporate governance guidelines and additional policies

 Call of Special Shareholder Meetings.
 Special meetings of the shareholders may be called by the Board of Directors, the Chairman of the Board, or the President.
 A special meeting of shareholders may also be called upon the application of the holder or holders of not less than 15% of all the shares entitled to vote at a meeting in accordance with the requirements of Article I, Section 3(b) of the Exxon Mobil Corporation By-Laws, or upon the application of the holder or holders of not less than 10% of all the shares entitled to vote at a meeting in accordance with the requirements of Section 14A:5-3 of the New Jersey Business Corporation Act.

 Corporate Governance Guidelines Revision

-The Nominating and Governance Committee and the Board will review and revise these Corporate Governance Guidelines and related documents as and when appropriate.
+The Nominating and Governance Committee will review these Corporate Governance Guidelines and recommend any changes to the Board for approval as and when appropriate.